surniaulula/wpsso/readme.txt

 <p><strong>WPSSO is fast, lightweight, reliable, and coded for performance:</strong></p>

-Tired of slow and buggy plugins?
-WPSSO and its add-ons are coded for speed, reliability, and quality assurance, using advanced WordPress caching techniques, theme template validation, image and video optimization, and much more.
+Tired of slow and buggy SEO plugins?
+Unlike most SEO plugins, WPSSO Core and its add-ons are coded for speed, reliability, and quality assurance using advanced WordPress caching techniques, theme template validations, media optimization, contextual help, and much more.

 <h3>Users Love the WPSSO Core Plugin</h3>